ocaml-multicore/domain-local-await/README.md

 ## Example: Awaitable atomic locations

-As a second example, let's implement a simple awaitable atomic location abstraction.
+Let's implement a simple awaitable atomic location abstraction.
 An awaitable location contains both the current value of the location and a list of awaiters, which are just `unit -> unit` functions:

 ```ocaml
 type 'a awaitable_atomic = ('a * (unit -> unit) list) Atomic.t